NikhilMessa/LiveTrainTrack/README.md

-Certainly!
-The provided Android application is designed to allow users to check the live status of a train by entering its number and selecting a specific date.
-The app uses a combination of HTTP requests and HTML parsing to fetch and extract information from a website that provides live train status data.
-The user interface includes an input field for the train number, a date picker for selecting the date, and a button to initiate the status check.
-Upon retrieving the train status, the application navigates to a new activity, displaying relevant information such as the train status, number, name, starting point, end point, start time, and arrival time.
-The project employs various Android components, including activities, UI elements, HTTP requests, and background threading for a seamless user experience.
+liveTraintrack is an Android application designed to provide users with the live status of trains by entering the train number and selecting a specific date.
+The app fetches data from https://runningstatus.in/ using HTTP requests and HTML parsing techniques.
+The user interface includes input fields for the train number and date selection, along with a button to initiate the status check.
+Upon retrieving the train status, the app displays relevant information such as the train's current status, number, name, starting point, end point, departure time, and arrival time.

+**How to Use:**
+Enter the train number in the designated input field.
+Select the desired date using the date picker.
+Click on the "Check Status" button to retrieve the live status of the train.
+View the displayed information including current status, train details, and timings.

+Contributions:
+Contributions to liveTraintrack are welcome from developers interested in improving train status checking functionality or adding new features.
+To contribute, simply fork the repository, make your changes, and submit a pull request for review.